krisjdev/tinytapeout-sky-25a/projects/tt_um_IZ_RG_22/docs/info.md

-# Izhikevich Neuron Model equations implemented in 22-Bit on Verilog

 The project implements neuron behaviors based on the Izhikevich equation.
 The internal operations work on a 22-bit Q3.18 fixed format.
 To achieve accurate neuron behavior, the original equations have been modified as shown below.

 ---

 ## How it works